 - 1875 newspaper reports from the canal's busiest year.
 This compilation contains items from six newspapers: two from Cumberland, three from Washington, and another from Hagerstown.
 You can also view the boat departures in tabular form.

-- 1876 newspaper reports include articles about the canal from The Cumberland Alleganian and Cumberland Daily Times.
+- 1876 newspaper reports include articles about the canal from The Cumberland Alleganian, Cumberland Daily Times, and four other newspapers.
 If you to do a search on “convoy” in the document, you will get many hits – all of which are in the context of newly constructed steam canal boats designed to tow another canal boat.
 You can also view the boat departures in tabular form.

 - 1877 newspaper reports provide detailed accounts of a troublesome year which included a strike and a flood.
 (File size is 4MB.)